 Data loss is often an incredibly stressful situation, no matter how it happens.
-Whether you bent a flash drive that had your documents, dropped an external drive containing your family photos, or the server with your business’ entire financial records just went kaput; you might not know what to do or who to turn to for help.
-Few people known about data recovery services until they need them, and searching for a data recovery lab can feel overwhelming.
-Fortunately, at Gillware Data Recovery, the world-class data recovery lab in Madison, Wisconsin, we work hard to make our data recovery process as friendly and painless as possible.
+Whether you bent a flash drive that contained important documents, dropped an external drive with family photos, or the server with your business’ entire financial records just went kaput; you might not know what to do or who to turn to for help.
+Few people know about data recovery services until they need them, and searching for a data recovery lab can feel overwhelming.
+Fortunately, at Gillware Data Recovery, the world-class data recovery lab in Madison, Wisconsin; we work hard to make our data recovery process as friendly and painless as possible.

 Whether you’ve lost data from a microSD card, thumb drive, mobile phone, hard drive, SSD, or RAID server, the specialists at Gillware are here to assist you.
-There are also situations where a USB device not recognized, computer not recognizing hard drive, or device not detected can occur.
+There are also situations where errors such as: USB device not recognized, computer not recognizing hard drive, or device not detected can occur.
 In all of these situations, start the first step in the data recovery process by clicking on one of the links below.
 You will be reunited with your data before you know it!